NOAA-GFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 ## Your contributions

 Our community values every contribution to this open-source repository.
-Please follow the contributorship guidelines to see how you can contribute.
+Please follow the contributorship guidelines [in the works] to see how you can contribute.
 We encourage you to pitch in and join our growing community!

 ### References